Gwendolen Crewdson: Early life

 Crewdson was born on 28 March 1872 in Manchester, England.
 Her father was William Crewdson, a manufacturer, and her mother was Ellen Waterhouse, the sister of architect Alfred Waterhouse.
 Waterhouse had designed the college Crewdson was to be associated with throughout her career.

 Both Crewdson's parents were dead by 1881, and she was raised by a housekeeper who was also a governess.
 Crewdson moved to Bournemouth for the sea air, before starting at St Leonard's School in St Andrews, Scotland in 1893.
 She joined Girton College, Cambridge, as an undergraduate the following year to read natural sciences and geology.
 In 1897-8, her final year as an undergraduate, she was elected senior student by her peers.

 In 1899 she bought her own house near Woburn Sands in Bedfordshire.
 She opened the house as a holiday home for professional women in the summer months.

 Career

 After graduation, Crewdson was elected by other graduates to represent them on the governing body of Girton.
 She took up post as the college's librarian and registrar in 1900, and became junior bursar in 1902.

 She supported the non-militant British suffrage movement.

 Crewdson travelled around Greece, Crete, Sweden and Norway as well as spending six months in Khartoum.
 She bought many items at the sale hall of the Cairo Museum, which she subsequently left to Girton College.
-She was also responsible for the college buying the mummified remains of Hermione Grammatike in 1911, by raising the sum of £20 (the equivalent of £1,825 in 2022) to buy it from William Petrie.
+She was also responsible for the college buying the mummified remains of Hermione Grammatike in 1911, by raising the sum of £20 (the equivalent of £1,825 in 2022) to buy it from Flinders Petrie.

 Crewdson had struggled with tuberculosis throughout her life, and died of it on 14 October 1913.
 A memorial brass to her is in the chapel at Girton College.